 Current projects include:

-- Developing Improved Traits for Horticultural Products – This area of research uses genomics to create enhanced traits, such as disease resistance and extended production, in greenhouse vegetables including tomatoes, peppers and cucumbers.
+- Value-Added Traits for Horticultural Crops – This area of research uses genomics to create enhanced traits, such as disease resistance and extended production, in greenhouse vegetables including tomatoes, peppers and cucumbers.

-- Enhancing Quality and Production of Canadian Greenhouse Tomatoes – This research program entails the development of greenhouse tomato varieties with improved disease resistance and low light tolerance suited to Canadian greenhouse growing conditions.
+- Enhancing Flavour and Production Traits of Canadian Greenhouse Tomatoes – This research program entails the development of flavourful greenhouse tomato varieties with improved disease resistance and low light tolerance suited to Canadian greenhouse growing conditions.

-- Breeding Vegetables for Canadian Production and Global Markets – In partnership with Louisiana State University, sweet potato cultivars are evaluated to identify lines which perform better in the Ontario climate, with a focus on quality and cold tolerance.
+- Global Reach, Local Touch: New Vegetable Varieties – In partnership with Louisiana State University, sweet potato cultivars are evaluated to identify lines which perform better in the Ontario climate, with a focus on quality and cold tolerance.

-- The Canadian Hardy Rose Breeding Program – This program focuses on the development of black spot resistance screening techniques and cold hardiness to breed roses that can survive our cold Canadian winters.
+- Canada's National Hardy Rose Program – This program focuses on the development of black spot resistance screening techniques and cold hardiness to breed roses that can survive our cold Canadian winters.

-- Opening New Markets: Driving Growth in Canadian Horticulture with New Plant Varieties – The apple breeding program is a true example of consumer-driven product development, where consumer insights, genomics and breeding work together to create new apple varieties that consumers love.
+- New Market Opportunities: Driving Growth with New Plant Varieties – The apple breeding program is a true example of consumer-driven product development, where consumer insights, genomics and breeding work together to create new apple varieties that consumers love.